 Sex in later life

-Sex in later life doesn't need to be different to when you were younger.
-Although you may need to make some adjustments, getting older doesn't mean giving up on sex.
+Many older people enjoy an active sex life – and why not?
+While you might need to make some adjustments, getting older doesn't have to mean giving up on sex.

 Your sex drive

 Lots of people find that their sex drive decreases as they get older.
 This might be for a number of reasons, such as:

 Having a lower sex drive isn't necessarily a problem.
 But sometimes, it can lead to one or both partners feeling disappointed or rejected.